stefanwalther/sense-go/docs/tasks-wbfolder.md

-> Create a wbfolder.wbl file to be used in Workbench/Qlik Dev Hub
+> Create a wbfolder.wbl file to be used in Dev Hub - Extension Editor.

 **`gulp wbfolder`**
 * Creates a wbfolder.wbl file in  the `.tmp` directory.